Yael-II/Astrobs-Tools/README.md

 - `no`, `n`, `0`, or anything else: no
 - `all`, `*`: select all
 - `done`, `ok`: confirm, save the current state and quit

+## Extractors (HPMS, NGC)

+Extractors are small codes to query databases in order to extract a table of potential targets.
+Using them is often straightforward, and their result is always written in the `Output/` directory.